Yennenga: Legacy

-Yennenga is considered by the Mossi to be the mother of their empire and many statues of her can be found in the capital city of Burkina Faso, Ouagadougou.
+Yennenga is considered by the Mossi people to be the mother of their empire and many statues of her can be found in the capital city of Burkina Faso, Ouagadougou.
 A statue of a golden stallion, called the Étalon de Yennenga, is awarded as the first prize in the biennial Panafrican Film and Television Festival of Ouagadougou (FESPACO).
 The national football team is nicknamed "Les Étalons" ("the Stallions") in reference to Yennenga's stallion.
 Since 2017, a project of a new city is in progress near Ouagadougou and will be called Yennenga.